alfredangelov/R53ToBIND/README.md

 .\awsToBIND.ps1
 ```

-- This script exports your Route53 zone to a BIND-compatible zone file (e.g. `domain.com.zone.txt`).
+- This script exports your Route53 zone to a BIND-compatible zone file (saved to the `export` directory, e.g. `export\domain.com.zone.txt`).

 ### 2. **Manual Audit Step (Required!)**

-After running `awsToBIND.ps1`, **manually review and split the output zone file**:
+After running `awsToBIND.ps1`, **manually review and split the output zone file** (located in the `export` directory):

-- Open the generated `domain.com.zone.txt`.
+- Open the generated `export\domain.com.zone.txt`.
 - Create two files:
-  - `domain.com.zone-pdns.txt` — for records you want to keep for PowerDNS or reference.
+  - `export\domain.com.zone-pdns.txt` — for records you want to keep for PowerDNS or reference.
-  - `domain.com.zone-trimmed.txt` — for records you want to re-import to AWS (remove unwanted or incompatible records).
+  - `export\domain.com.zone-trimmed.txt` — for records you want to re-import to AWS (remove unwanted or incompatible records).

 > **Note:**
-> The `domain.com.zone-trimmed.txt` file will be used as input for the import step.
+> The `export\domain.com.zone-trimmed.txt` file will be used as input for the import step.
-> The filename should match what you set as `InputZonePath` in your `config.json`.
+> The filename should match what you set as `InputZonePath` in your `shared\config.json`.

 ### 3. Import BIND Zone Back to Route53